 Because hardware emulation uses RTL co-simulation as its execution model, the

 speed of execution is orders of magnitude slower as compared to real hardware.
-Xilinx recommends using small data buffers.
+AMD recommends using small data buffers.
 For example, if you have a

 configurable vector addition and in hardware you are performing a 1024 element